 USING LIVE VIEWER

 The first method is to use the Live Viewer window.
 From this window you can go to the Materials section and choose any of the materials in the menu.
-Once you've made your choice, you can see the material preview in the Cinema 4D's editor window.
+Once you've made your choice, you can see the material preview in the Cinema 4D's material editor window.
 If you double click on it, you will get a material creation window.
-We will explain all the options here in the next chapter.
+We will explain all the options here in this window in the next chapter.

 USING C4D MATERIAL WINDOW

 The second method is to use the Cinema 4D material window.
 From this window you can create material from Shader / C4doctane

 The third method is to use the Octane Node Editor.
 To do this, go to the Materials menu in the LV window and select Octane Node Editor.